huseyincenik/tableau/README.md

 Tableau is a leading data visualization and business intelligence platform that enables users to visualize, analyze, and discover large amounts of data.
 Tableau allows you to create impressive charts, tables, and interactive dashboards.

-## Contents

-This repository includes the following resources:

-- Tableau Training Resources: Free and paid resources to learn and master Tableau.

 ## Projects
 | Project Name                                               | Description                                                                                           | Tableau | GitHub |